 Lead Detail Panel

-When you click a lead, a panel opens showing:- Lead information — Name, email, phone, source, assigned staff member, current pipeline stage, and creation date.
+When you click a lead, a panel opens showing:- Lead information — Name, email, phone, source, current stage, assigned staff member, and creation date.

 - Activity tab — A timeline of every change made to the lead (stage moves, field updates, notes added, etc.), including who made the change and when.